Psychedelic/sonic-js/docs/modules/Token.md

 Ƭ **MetadataList**: `Object`

-Type definition for a list of tokens.
+It is key-object that maps a list of `Token.Metadata`.

 #### Index signature